 How a Water Inlet Valve Works

 The water inlet valve has two threaded ports that are connected to hot and cold water hoses at the back of the washing machine.
-Each port is controlled by a solenoid valve that sends electric power to open and close the flow of hot and cold water based settings for the wash temperature and signals from the water-level switch.
-Malfunctions in the water inlet valve can cause a washer not to fill properly, not to run, or to wash at the incorrect water temperature.
+Each port is controlled by a solenoid valve that sends electric power to open and close the flow of hot and cold water based on settings for the wash temperature and signals from the water-level switch.
+Malfunctions in the water inlet valve can cause a washer to not fill properly, fail to run, or wash at the incorrect water temperature.

 - New water inlet valve (if needed)

 Fixing a water inlet valve is a matter of systematically examining the parts until you find the problem.
 Sometimes the fix will be simply cleaning the filter screens, but it can also require replacement of the entire valve.

 The washing machine must be disconnected from the power supply and the water supply before you examine the water inlet valve:

 - Turn off the washer and unplug it from the wall outlet.